sensu/sensu-go/dashboard/README.md

 > be found [here](https://github.com/sensu/web).

 This package contains the assets for the web application that are embedded into the `sensu-go` binary.
-For more on this asset embedding, see [Embedding Assets in Go].
+For more on asset embedding, see [Embedding Assets in Go].

 ## Updating